ssebs/ssebs-www/content/blog/vibe-coding-1.md

 Another good use case for AI is planning: both as someone (thing?) to bounce ideas off of, and someone to help think about how this change will work with your existing code.

-> Note that I don't mean "plan mode" in claude, I mean planning out how you're going to solve something.
+> Note that I don't mean "plan mode" in Claude, I mean planning out how you're going to solve something.

 For instance, I'm adding different motorcycles with "skins" (different colors) that will be unlocked.
 To achieve this, I need to have some type of skin / color system.